ElinaFF/PICO/ml.md

           }
       },
 ~~~
-After adding your configuration, reboot the MeDIC by stopping and restarting the launcher.
+After adding your configuration, reboot the PICO by stopping and restarting the launcher.
 The algorithm should be in the AVAILABLE ALGORITHMS section with his printed name.
 Note, the custom model are in the save file (.mtxp) and will be restored.